cecilestaller/myFavQuote_Fullstack-Project/README.md

 # Fullstack-Project: myFavQuotes ♥️

 This project was created as part of a Full-Stack Webdeveloper bootcamp from supercode while the backend part of the course.
+I worked on it by myself.

 -   The learning objective of the project:
 -   Development of an own application with the MERN stack